 Ashworth and Bacon brought this new CASA model to San Diego County and, that same year, Ashworth graduated with the first training class of Voices for Children CASAs.
 From there, the team continued to recruit, train, and support volunteers in lending advocacy to local foster youth.

 In 2006, we adopted a strategic vision to “Serve Every Child.”
 At the time, we were serving only 12% of the foster children in San Diego County, but our Board of Directors was determined to provide the vital advocacy of a CASA to every child who needed one.
-The Board believed so strongly in the power of a CASA to positively impact a child’s life that we committed to this vision and have remained to its fruition throughout the 2010s.
-Now, in 2020, our staff and volunteers are advocating on behalf of nearly all of the children in San Diego County foster care who need us through some form of advocacy.
-We look forward to the day when there are no children on our waiting list and we are able to consistently reach every child in foster care.
+The Board believed so strongly in the power of a CASA to positively impact a child’s life that we adopted this vision and remained committed to its fruition throughout the 2010s.
+Now, in 2020, our staff and volunteers are serving all of the children in San Diego County foster care through a range of case assessment, case monitoring, and advocacy services.

 Expansion to Riverside County